Skip to contentSkip to main navigationSkip to local navigation

 Course Description

-An introduction to the life ways of representative Native North American culture groups found in different geographical areas of North America.
-Examines settlement patterns and environmental adaptations, social organizations, worldview, and the arts chronologically and cross culturally, with emphasis on the impact of contact with European cultures.
+An introduction to the lifeways of representative American Indian cultures found in different geographical areas of North America.
+Examines settlement patterns and environmental adaptations, social organizations, worldview, and the arts chronologically and cross-culturally, with emphasis on the impact of contact with European cultures.
 Field trips may be arranged to investigate archaeological evidence.

 Units: 3